DamianDaniel/borealOS/README.md

 <img src=".assets/boreal-banner-neue-blurred.png" alt="BorealOS banner" style="width:100%;">

-- BorealOS is a Debian-based desktop Linux distribution for x86_64 systems.
-It aims to provide an optimized Debian experience without systemd, using OpenRC.
+BorealOS is a Debian based (debian 13, trixie) linux distro for desktops.
+It gives an optimized debian experience without SystemD (using OpenRC instead).

 <br clear="all">